Gavilich/Gavilich/README.md

 Gavilich/Gavilich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+Galxe is the leading platform for building Web3 community.
+With over 14 million unique users, Galxe has propelled the growth of Optimism, Polygon, Arbitrum, and more than 4000 partners with reward-based loyalty programs.